lidio601/Near-iOS-SDK/docs/handle-content.md

 ## Content classes

-- `Content` for the notification with content, with the following attributes:
+- `NITContent` for the notification with content, with the following attributes:
     - `content` returns the text content, without processing the html
-    - `attributedText` accessor to an already processed text
-    - `videoURL` returns the video link
+    - `videoLink` returns the video link
     - `images` returns a list of *Image* object containing the source links for the images
     - `upload` returns an *Upload* object containing a link to a file uploaded on NearIT if any
     - `audio` returns an *Audio* object containing a link to an audio file uploaded on NearIT if any

-- `Feedback` with the following getters:
+- `NITFeedback` with the following getters:
-    - `id` returns the feedback request id
     - `question` returns the feedback request string To give a feedback call this method:
 ```swift